gabri3lxke5/multichain-contracts-lottery/README.md

 ## Possible evolution with NFTs integration

-NFTs can be integrated to serve as lottery tickets.
-These NFTs can be periodically airdropped to DOT stakers.
+NFTs can be integrated to serve as lottery tickets and NFT participation receipts.
-In this way, later, the lottery could be limited only to the holder of these NFTs.
-Offering these NFTs to DOT stakers for free could provide an additional use case and increased attractiveness to the DOT token.